If you follow the Luminous PR team on social media, you’ll know we spend a lot of time on the road for events and client meetings.

-We attended loads of exciting events across the city and networked with entrepreneurs and professionals from all walks of (business) life.
-Among the usual networking chat, one question came up more than any other: what exactly is tech PR?
+We attend loads of exciting events across the city and network with entrepreneurs and professionals from all walks of (business) life.
+During the usual networking chat, one question came up more than any other: what exactly is tech PR?
 Since we live and breathe communications, we take it for granted that everyone is as clued up on the lingo as we are.
 If you’re not quite sure, or you need a refresher, keep reading: we’re going to attempt to pin down the tricky beast that is tech PR…

 Defining tech PR

 Before we attempt to define tech PR, let’s just get the ‘PR’ bit figured out first.

 PR – short for ‘public relations’ – is the process of informing stakeholders about a brand or organisation.
 You also encourage them to form positive opinions about your brand or organisation during this process.
 What we mean by ‘stakeholders’ is broad: it can mean the general public, prospective customers, investors, employees, partners, and anyone else who might be affected by the organisation.